-If you also want to support the Association, become a member.
-Membership is open to governing bodies, civil organisations, companies and professionals.
-A summary of our institutional members can be found here (Dutch).
+If you also want to support the association, become a member.
+Membership is open to governing bodies, civil organisations, companies and professionals or interested individuals.
+Ans overview of our current members and partners can be found here (Dutch).

 A declaration by the spatial planning aldermen of Amsterdam, Rotterdam, The Hague and Utrecht regarding future urban development in The Netherlands.
-The cooperation between the four aldermen, which started in 1996, resulted in a common declaration concerning the strategy to transform the Randstad to a cityregion of international size: a European Deltametropolis.
+The cooperation between the four aldermen, which started in 1996, resulted in a common ‘Declaration Deltametropool‘ (Dutch) concerning the strategy to transform the Randstad to a cityregion of international size: a European Deltametropolis.
 The central concept in this strategy is growth.
 The development of the Deltametropolis is seen as a proces of growth which, from a historical viewpoint, already started centuries ago.
 During the second half of the 20th century an acceleration occurs and the birth of the European Union provides yet another stimulus.
-The essence of the 1998 declaration is summarized in article 2 of the regulations of the Deltametropolis Association, dated February 1998 (ISBN 90-76630-03-8).
+The essence of the 1998 declaration is summarized in article 2 of the ‘Regulations of Vereniging Deltametropool‘ (Dutch), dated February 1998 and revised in September 2012 (ISBN 90-76630-03-8).

 |Bezoekadres||Museumpark 25, 5e etage – Rotterdam

 |Postadres||Postbus 600, 3000AP Rotterdam|

 |ANBI||Since 2013, the association has been accredited as a General Benefit Institution ANBI|